garrynwong/Password-Reset/README.md

 ____

-You can also use the search function if you aren't sure which OU the user is in; click the action tab -> click find....
+You can also use the search function if you aren't sure which OU the user is in; click the Action tab -> click Find....